AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 ---
-title: Configure OAuth IMS to use microservice-based publishing for AEM Guides as a Cloud Service
+title: Configure Microservice-based publishing with OAuth Authentication  for AEM Guides as a Cloud Service
-description: Learn how to COAuth IMS to use microservice-based publishing for AEM Guides.
+description: Learn how to configure microservice-based publishing with OAuth authentication for AEM Guides.
 exl-id: 92e3091d-6337-4dc6-9609-12b1503684cd
 feature: Microservice in AEM Guides
 role: User, Admin
 ---
-# Configure OAuth IMS to use microservice-based publishing
+# Configure microservice-based publishing with OAuth authentication

 The publishing microservice allows you to run large publishing workloads concurrently on Experience Manager Guides as a Cloud Service and take advantage of the industry-leading Adobe I/O Runtime serverless platform.